hugorody/hugorody.github.io/index.md

 ## Education

-PhD
-University of Viçosa, Brazil
-Applied Biochemistry
+**PhD, Biochemistry**

-“The fate of duplicate genes in plants”
+University of Viçosa, Brazil: “The fate of duplicate genes in plants”

-MSc
-University of Viçosa, Brazil
-Agricultural Biochemistry
+**MSc, Biochemistry**

-“Phytochemistry prospection and evaluation of mutagenic, genotoxic and antioxidant activities from brazilian fig species – Ficus subg.
+University of Viçosa, Brazil: “Phytochemistry prospection and evaluation of mutagenic, genotoxic and antioxidant activities from brazilian fig species – Ficus subg.
 Pharmacosycea (Miq.)
 Miq.”

 ## Programming skills